-Australian Food Safety Week 2019 will be held 9 to 16 November 2019 and the theme is ‘Excellent eggs – handle them safely’.
+Australian Food Safety Week 2019 is 9 to 16 November 2019 and the theme is ‘Excellent eggs – handle them safely’.

 There are lots of ways you can get involved:

 Promote AFSW19 by adding this banner to your email signature

 Plan an event like a BBQ, morning tea or display at your local library and register it here so we can promote it.
 Here are some of the events that will be happening:

 City Of Wodonga Vic – Wodonga Waste transfer station BBQ Breakfast 8am Friday 15 November

 Hawkesbury Council NSW has free handwashing stickers to hand out – pick up from their council chambers

 Gold Coast Public Health Unit will have be at Robina Town Centre on Wed 13 November handing out information, fridge thermometers.
 Environmental Health Officers will be on site to provide food safety advice.